Meaning of Translation Exposure

 In the temporal method, monetary accounts, both current and noncurrent, such as receivables, payables, and cash, are converted at the current exchange rate.
 The other balance sheet accounts, if carried out on the books at current value, are converted at the current rate.
 However, if they are carried out in the past, they are converted into the historical rate of exchange that prevailed during that time.
 Cost of goods sold and depreciation are converted at the historic rates if the balance sheet accounts associated with it were carried out at historical costs.

 Current Rate Method

-Under this method, all balance sheet accounts except for stockholder’s equity, are converted at the prevailing current exchange rate.
+Under this method, all balance sheet accounts except for the stockholder’s equity are converted at the prevailing current exchange rate.
 The income statement items are converted at the existing exchange rate on the dates the items are recognized.

 After gaining insight on measuring translation exposure, we will now have a look at how to manage the same.

 Continue reading – Transaction vs. Translation Exposure